ashika1jain/RuleGuard/data/raw/academic_regulations.md

 ### 1. Purpose and Scope

-These supplementary academic regulations define a fictional, controlled set of university rules for testing an evidence-grounded question-answering system.
-They cover academic registration, course selection, credits, semester progression, examinations, attendance, leave, academic records, and administrative procedures.
-Where another document in the corpus contains a more specific provision, the system should retrieve both provisions rather than assuming that the longer or newer-looking provision automatically overrides the other one.
+These supplementary academic regulations define a fictional set of university rules covering academic registration, course selection, credits, semester progression, examinations, attendance, leave, academic records, and administrative procedures.
+Where another document contains a more specific provision, the applicable provisions should be considered together before determining which rule applies.

 ### 2. Academic Year and Semester Structure